TomasHubelbauer/ast-localizer/README.md

 # CRA AST Localize

+> Note: the blocking issue should now be fixed: https://github.com/babel/babel/issues/10869

 This is a project where I attempt to see if replacing string literals with their localized versions (or a localizer function invocations) could feasibly be done by running a `postbuild` step which uses the TypeScript compiler API to pull out